superlaser97/SimpleHomepage1/README.md

 3. Open `homepage.html` in your web browser.

 That's it!
 The page will load with a default set of example items that you can start customizing immediately.

 ---

-## How to Use the Homepage

-All configuration is done directly on the page.

----